wyjeong/TANS/README.md

 ## Learning the Cross Modal Retrieval Space

 Please use following command to learn the cross modal space.
 Keep in mind that correct `model-zoo` and `data-path` are required.
-For`base-path`, this path is for storing training outcomes, such resutls, logs, the cross modal embeddings, etc.
+For`base-path`, this path is for storing training outcomes, such as resutls, logs, the cross modal embeddings, etc.

 ``` bash
 $ python3 main.py --gpu $1 \